 Presidential Succession.
 Under Egyptian law, if the President should become incapacitated, the Speaker of the People's Assembly becomes the interim President until the People's Assembly can nominate a new President and the name can be submitted to the people in a referendum.
 A Vice President plays no special role in the transition, but in practice, recent Egyptian Presidents were succeeded by their Vice Presidents.
-The health of 77-year old President Hosni Mubarak, who has not named a Vice President, has been questioned.
+The health of 78-year old President Hosni Mubarak, who has not named a Vice President, has been questioned.
 Some analysts believe that Egyptian intelligence chief, Omar Suleiman, who has recently been an interlocutor between Palestinians and Israelis, could be a potential successor to Mubarak.

 The Rise of Gamal Mubarak.
 Though President Hosni Mubarak has vehemently denied that he is grooming his 42-year old son Gamal to succeed him, the younger Mubarak has had a meteoric rise to the highest levels of the Egyptian government in a short period of time, suggesting to many observers that his accession to the presidency may be imminent.
-According to a March 2006 Washington Post article, Gamal Mubarak was recently named as one of three Deputy Secretary Generals of the NDP party, and many of his associates now fill the cabinet and party leadership.
-In press interviews, Gamal Mubarak himself has refuted rumors that he will run for president in any future election, saying "I don't have the intention or the desire to be a candidate.
-I repeat and emphasize again I don't have this intention or desire, this is clear talk for those who want to understand."
-10
+According to a March 2006 Washington Post article, Gamal Mubarak was recently named as one of three Deputy Secretary Generals of the NDP party, and many of his associates now fill the cabinet and party leadership.9 In press interviews, Gamal Mubarak himself has refuted rumors that he will run for president in any future election, saying "I don't have the intention or the desire to be a candidate.
+I repeat and emphasize again I don't have this intention or desire, this is clear talk for those who want to understand."10 In May 2006, Gamal Mubarak secretly traveled to Washington for meetings with Vice President Cheney and other high-level U.S. officials.
+Many commentators have speculated over the purpose of the meetings, which came amid social unrest and demonstrations in Cairo.
+Some analysts believe that Gamal's trip signifies his eventual ascension to the presidency.

 The Role of the Military in Egyptian Society.
-Although military officers no longer play a direct role in the affairs of the civilian-run Egyptian government, the military is the preeminent institution in Egyptian society, and has been called on by successive governments to maintain internal security and regime stability.
-From an economic standpoint, the military also provides employment and social services for hundreds of thousands of young people in a country with annual double digit unemployment rates.
-Military experts have often asserted that Egypt's armed forces are bloated and maintain manpower at unnecessary levels for peacetime.
-In response, Egyptian officials and some scholars assert that the large size of Egypt's military is justified based on the services it provides to soldiers and their families.
-Some estimate that the military trains 12% of young Egyptian males and that Egypt's
+Although military officers no longer play a direct role in the affairs of the civilian-run Egyptian government, the military is the preeminent institution in Egyptian society, and has been called on by successive governments to maintain internal security and regime stability.11 From an